 Outside of Ballet Theatre, Trezure is currently pursuing an Individual Major in Metaphysics & Ballet at the University of Massachusetts Boston, where she is a full time student.
 With a current GPA of 3.7, Trezure is also the President of Tau Sigma National Honor Society for students, where she currently serves over 280 members.

-Jean Robens Georges (George) began his dance training as a scholarship student at the Academie de Danse Regine Mont-Rosier Trouillot in Haiti in 2002, where he studied ballet, jazz, contemporary and modern dance.
+Jean (George) began his dance training as a scholarship student at the Academie de Danse Regine Mont-Rosier Trouillot in Haiti in 2002, where he studied ballet, jazz, contemporary and modern dance.

-In 2005, he joined the Jean Rene Delsoin (Centre de Danse JRD) Company Dance Project in Haiti.
-In 2008, he studied Arte Dramatico and Dance Contemporary at the Escuela Nacional de Danza de Bellas Artes (ENDANZA) in the Dominican Republic.
+In 2005, he joined the Jean Rene Delsoin Company Dance Project in Haiti.
+In 2008, he studied Arte Dramatico and Dance Contemporary at the Escuela Nacional de Danza de Bellas Artes in the Dominican Republic.
 George studied at Études de Ballet & Co. in 2009, and he passed his Royal Academy of Dance Intermediate Exam with Distinction.

-In the past three years George has moved from professional dancing to teaching.
-In 2015-16 he became a dance instructor and Director of the Modern Dance Program at Etudes de Ballet, Naples FL.
-There to critical acclaim, he staged, choreographed and directed an adaptation of Disney’s “The Lion King,” “The Fairy Nutcracker,” and an original modern ballet “Serenade.”
-In the summer of 2016, he collaborated with the Center Stage Dance Studio in Melrose MA on a Student Choreography project, helping talented students take their dance level up a notch by offering them the opportunity and tools to become choreographers and teachers.
-In 2016-17 he was the head dance instructor at the Fred Astaire Dance Studio in Naples FL, where he won first place in the competition for the Florida Regional.
+From 2015-2017, George moved his focus from from professional dancing to teaching.
+He has been a dance instructor and Director of the Modern Dance Program at Etudes de Ballet, Naples FL, Center Stage Dance Studio in Melrose MA and was the head dance instructor at the Fred Astaire Dance Studio in Naples FL, where he won first place in the competition for the Florida Regional.

 Julia was introduced to dance at the age of three with the Medina Academy of Classical Ballet.
 There she completed Grades III-V with distinction.
 Later becoming the teaching assistant to the Creative Movement and Pre-Ballet classes at the age of thirteen.
 She was selected to join the Ohio Youth Ballet Company.
 She went on to Cincinnati and attended The School of Creative and Performing Arts.
 She was among the student dancers selected to represent the school while performing in Japan.